 Replace Lead Service Pipes to Reduce Your Risk of Lead Exposure

 DC Water encourages the full replacement of lead service pipes in public space and private property through our voluntary lead service pipe replacement program.
-Property owners interested in replacing a lead service pipe can work with DC Water to replace the entire pipe on public and private property.
 If a property owner meets specific requirements and agrees to pay for the pipe replacement on private property, DC Water will coordinate and replace the portion in public space at the same time.

 For more information about voluntary lead service pipe replacements, contact Customer Service at (202) 354-3600 or email firstname.lastname@example.org.

-Customers that have had the public space service pipe replaced with copper, but still have a private side lead service pipe should contact a licensed plumber for private side replacement.
-Replacement of the private side of the service pipe is the responsibility of the property owner.
+Customers that have had the public space service pipe replaced with copper, but still have a private side lead service pipe are eligible for a discounted replacement through our assistance program.

 - The individual requesting the replacement must be the property owner.

-- Street location is not planned or scheduled for a capital improvement project that would include future lead service replacement work.
+- Street location is not planned or scheduled for a capital improvement project in the next two years that would include future lead service replacement work.
 If a project is planned, customers will be eligible for lead service pipe replacement during the upcoming capital improvement work.

 - Street location is not included in the District Department of Transportation's (DDOT) Asset Management List.
 Streets on this list are suspended and ineligible for any type of construction project - including a lead service pipe replacement - for a five year moratorium period.
 A lead service replacement may be reconsidered when the moratorium expires.